-DePaul Community Resources seeks caring, temporary families to help with children and teens who are the survivors of abuse and neglect.
-Foster parents can be single individuals or married couples, with or without children.
-They may own or rent their home.
-Foster parents provide children with guidance, supervision, discipline, safety, and structure.
-They also work with DePaul staff to address the needs of the young people in their care until they can return to their birth families, move to adoptive homes, or live independently.
+DePaul Community Resources seeks caring, temporary families to provide a safe and therapeutic home environment, where children and teens can heal from their trauma of abuse or neglect.
+Foster parents can be married or unmarried, rent or own their home.
+Foster parents provide children with unconditional love, nurturance, guidance, supervision, safety, and structure as they adapt to being separated from their birth family.
+They also work with DePaul staff to address the needs of the youth in their care until they can return to their birth families, move to adoptive homes, or live independently.

 What kinds of children does your organization serve?

 We serve children and teens from various racial and socioeconomic backgrounds, sometimes with significant histories of trauma.
 In addition to experiencing trauma, they can have underlying emotional or behavioral issues, low self-esteem, difficulty in school, medical or physical disabilities, and/or intellectual disabilities.
 While DePaul serves children of all ages, we are especially in need of foster parents who wish to open their home to:

 - children with a need for increased behavioral supports

 - children in need of a loving home to help achieve their goal of return home or placement with relatives.